Las Vegas Strip: Monorail

-The monorail began operations in 1995 and originally used two trains from Walt Disney World.
-In 2021, the Las Vegas Convention and Visitors Authority (LVCVA) announced plans for purchasing the bankrupt Las Vegas Monorail.
+The monorail began operating in 1995 with two trains from Walt Disney World.
+In 2020, the monorail was acquired by the Las Vegas Convention and Visitors Authority (LVCVA).

 Pedestrian traffic

-On a daily basis, there are tens of thousands of pedestrians walking along the Strip at any one time.
-As of 2019, the daily number of pedestrians on the Strip is approximately 50,000.
+Tens of thousands of pedestrians are walking along the Strip at any given time.
+As of 2019, about 50,000 pedestrians walked the Strip on an average day.

-Concerning pedestrian safety and to help alleviate traffic congestion at popular intersections, several pedestrian footbridges were erected in 1990s and the first was the Tropicana – Las Vegas Boulevard footbridge.
-Some feature designs that match the theme of the nearby resorts.
-Additional footbridges have been built on Las Vegas Boulevard.
+In the 1990s, several pedestrian footbridges were erected over Las Vegas Boulevard to increase pedestrian safety and alleviate traffic congestion at popular intersections.
+The first was the Tropicana – Las Vegas Boulevard footbridge.
+Some mimic the theme of nearby resorts..
 The footbridges include: